Story at a glance:

 - The top sustainable hotels don’t sacrifice luxury in favor of being environmentally friendly; they achieve both.

-We travel the globe to find the most interesting sustainable hotels that incorporate both luxury and green features.
-Here are some of our favorite sustainable hotels in 2024.
+We travel the globe to find the most interesting sustainable hotels.
+With the sustainable tourism industry booming, these are some of our favorite sustainable hotels for 2025.

 Solar Branco Eco Estate on São Miguel Island has been a labor of love.
 Now with eight eco-friendly suites and cottages, the property was long neglected before becoming a spot for weary travelers with a love of sustainability and the finer things in life to rest their heads.